rifandani/catching-up-to-llm-slide/slides.md

 transition: slide-left
 ---

 6. ***Fine-tuned domain-specific LLMs***: [Gartner Poll]((https://research.aimultiple.com/future-of-large-language-models/#easy-footnote-bottom-4-656554)) finds that 70% of firms are investing in generative AI research to incorporate it into their business strategies.
 Google, Microsoft, and Meta are developing their own proprietary, customized models to provide their customers with a unique and personalized experience.
 These specialized LLMs can result in fewer hallucinations and higher accuracy by leveraging: domain-specific pre-training, model alignment, and supervised fine-tuning.
-Examples like `BloombergGPT` for finance, and `Google’s Med-Palm 2` for medical healthcare.
+Examples like `BloombergGPT` for finance, and `Google's Med-Palm 2` for medical healthcare.

 7. ***AI Agents***: With improved reasoning abilities, faster and cheaper inference, multimodality, and higher context length, AI agents will be able to take on more complex tasks, become much more autonomous, making better decisions and solving complex problems.
 Recently, AI agents also becoming popular in Decentralized Web3 / Crypto ecosystems.
 New projects keep on emerging like [Goatseus Maximus](https://goatchan.xyz/) (behind [Truth Terminal](https://truthterminal.wiki/)), [aixbt](https://x.com/aixbt_agent), [Zerebro](https://x.com/0xzerebro), [ELIZA](https://elizawakesup.ai/), etc are the examples.